haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

     | otherwise = (resultExpressionLast)
 ```

-- Each expression on the right side of the `|` character evaluates to a `Bool`
+- Each expression on the right side of the `|` character evaluates to a `Bool`.
 - For the first one which evaluates to `True`, its expression (and no other
-  expression) is evaluated to define the result
+  expression) is evaluated to define the result.
-- Note how the `=` symbol is not used between the result and the guards
+- Note how the `=` symbol is not used between the result and the guards.

 ### Examples